turingschool/backend-curriculum-site/module4/lessons/building_and_testing_with_express.md

 npm i mocha --save-dev
 ```

-In our `package.json`, we set the entry point to `server.js`.
-We'll need to create that file.
+In our `package.json`, we set the entry point to `server.js` so we'll need to create that file.

 ```
 touch server.js